nnamanikester/Campus-Triangle-Screens/README.md

 ### Single Product Screen

 The screen That has the information about the product coming from the Market Place Screen.
+From this screen You can have navigate to the checkout screen.

+### Checkout Screen

+The screen that has the information about the product coming from the Single Product Screen.
+From this screen users can pay for the item they want to buy.

 ### Notification Screen